GothenburgBitFactory/taskwarrior/taskchampion/docs/src/sync-protocol.md

 The transactions above are realized for an HTTP server at `<origin>` using the HTTP requests and responses described here.
 The `origin` *should* be an HTTPS endpoint on general principle, but nothing in the functonality or security of the protocol depends on connection encryption.

-The replica identifies itself to the server using a `clientKey` in the form of a UUID.
+The replica identifies itself to the server using a `client_id` in the form of a UUID.
 This value is passed with every request in the `X-Client-Id` header, in its dashed-hex format.

 ### AddVersion